pik-copan/pyunicorn/joss/paper.md

 `pyunicorn` has also grown by a range of new or improved functionality:

-- Spatial and interacting network analyses were generalised, by adding `SpatialNetwork`, by adding a Watts-Strogatz model to `Network`, and by adding new metrics to `RecurrencePlot`, `CoupledClimateNetwork` and `InteractingNetwork`.
+- Spatial and coupled network analyses were generalised, by adding `SpatialNetwork`, by adding a Watts-Strogatz model to `Network`, and by adding new measures to `RecurrencePlot`, `CoupledClimateNetwork` and `InteractingNetwork`.
-- Various metrics in `Network`, and especially their node-splitting-invariant versions, were generalised to support weighted and directed networks.
+- Various measures in `Network`, and especially their node-splitting-invariant variants, were generalised to support weighted and directed networks.
 - `EventSeries` was added in a new module, along with `EventSeriesClimateNetwork` in the existing `climate` module.
 - Subsequently, `EventSeries` received several algorithmic improvements.